 Repository Settings link and scroll down to the Environment Variables section.
 Add two variables: one for the

 Step 4.
 Build Your Preview

-Back on your Repository Landing page, go ahead and build the master branch by clicking the
+Back on your Repository Landing page, go ahead and build the main branch by clicking the

 Build Preview button.
 Once the build begins, click the title of the preview to watch the build happen in real-time and monitor the log files.
 This step will take a couple of minutes to bring your services online.

 Preview button will turn blue and voila!
 You have a fully working Craft CMS site.
 Log in with your email address and password you defined as environment variables within Tugboat.